FRosner/cluster-broccoli/README.md

 1. Download or clone the source code
 2. Navigate into the project directory
-3. `activator dist`
+3. `sbt dist`

 ## Configuration

 In order to configure Cluster Broccoli, you can add key value pairs to your [configuration](https://www.playframework.com/documentation/2.4.x/Configuration).
 The following configuration properties are supported.
+Please refer to the [Wiki](https://github.com/FRosner/cluster-broccoli/wiki) for more information about the individual topics.

 ### Nomad and Consul